 If you point out, “Don’t be like your father/mother and do XYZ,” your child won’t get the message you are intending to send (i.e. that XYZ behavior is not desirable in the world).
 Instead, your child will simply hear the message that other parent is a horrible human.
 Is that the message you wanted to send?
 Nope.

 Instead, address your child’s undesirable behavior SEPARATE from the child’s other parent.
 Discuss how the child’s XYZ behavior has negative consequences in the world.
 Don’t mention the ex.
 Give examples of how this behavior drives negative consequences for others (but not your ex).

 If you handle this skillfully enough, your child will connect the other parent’s behavior to the negative consequences, and if your child makes that connection on his/her own, then that connection is FAR more powerful than your message that the other parent is a horrible human.

 Is this hard?
 Yes.
 Can you do it?
 Yes!

 In short, don’t react to your child’s negative behavior by blaming the ex to your child.
 Act smarter and you will meet your goal to raise happy, proactive adults.

 If you need help telling your kids about your divorce, check-out my blog entry on the topic by clicking here.

-If you want to learn more about divorce mediation, click here to download my book, “Divorce Mediation in Oregon.”
+If you want to learn more about divorce mediation, click here to download my book, “Divorce Without Drama.”